-With its mixed approach and a small presence in the UK, Meissner Bolte can look after its midsized German and Asian clients independently on a pan-European basis, especially if the UPC launches.
-By bolstering its litigation team, especially in Düsseldorf, the firm has taken an important step towards raising its visibility in cross-border cases, in the mobile communications sector above all.
-Meissner Bolte could strengthen this position even further by bidding for such work more exclusively with comparable firms in the UK or France.
+With its mixed approach and a small, but growing presence in the UK, Meissner Bolte can look after its midsized German and Asian clients independently on a pan-European basis, especially if the UPC launches.
+By bolstering its litigation team, the firm has taken an important step towards raising its visibility in cross-border cases, and especially in the mobile communications sector.
+A further reinforcement would be particularly good for the young Düsseldorf team, as it is still not very visible on the market.
+Meissner Bolte could also strengthen this position even further by bidding for such work more exclusively with comparable firms in the UK or France.

 All-round IP activity, around 50 percent of which is in patent prosecution and litigation.
 Filing with broad technical expertise.
 Nullity and opposition suits.
 Infringement proceedings, incl. rights to inspection, with mixed teams.
 Employee invention law and protection of trade secrets.

-Litigation: Deutsche Telekom (defendant) against Enovsys over data security in mobile location technology; Commscope (claimant) against Comlab over WiFi repeaters in trains; Cybex (claimant) against competitor over children’s seats; Honeywell (claimant) against Opticon Sensoren over barcode scanners; Idemina (defendant) against Gemalto over SIM cards; Acandis (claimant) against competitor over stents; BTL Medizintechnik over cosmetic treatment methods; Juul Labs (claimant) over e-cigarettes; ITW (claimant) against Madag Printing over packaging machines; regular work for Electrolux and Drylock; retailer against NPE over devices that detect bottles with returnable deposit; supplier of communications systems (co-defendant) over connected cars.
-Advice: Deutsche Telekom on licences and FTO analysis.
-Prosecution: filing for Arconic, Brita, Electrolux, Facebook, Husqvarna, ITW, Mitsubishi Electric, Takeda, Thyssenkrupp, Villeroy & Boch; filing and oppositions for Johnson Controls, Mammut Sports, Pioneer.
+Litigation: Deutsche Telekom (defendant) against various NPEs such as Envosys and Showrunner over mobile communication technologies; Commscope (claimant) against Comlab over WiFi repeaters in trains; Netto (co-defendant) against Envipco over devices that detect bottles with returnable deposit (settled); Straumann (defendant) against Nobel Biocare over dental implants; Cybex (claimant) against various competitors over children’s seats; Honeywell (claimant) against Opticon Sensoren over barcode scanners; Humbauer (claimant) against Pongartz over car trailers; Idemina (defendant) against Gemalto over SIM cards; BTL Medizintechnik over cosmetic treatment methods; ITW (claimant) against Madag Printing over packaging machines; ISG (defendant) against Skyventures over indoor skydiving centres; regular litigation for Drylock, Electrolux, Koki, Pritidenta and Prysmina; supplier of communications systems (co-defendant) over connected cars.
+Advice: Deutsche Telekom on licences and FTO analysis; CommScope on FTO analysis; Greif on strategy and portfolio management; Koki on licences.
+Prosecution: filing for Arconic, Brita, Cybex, Electrolux, Husqvarna, ITW, Mitsubishi Electric, Takeda, Thyssenkrupp and Villeroy & Boch; filing and oppositions for Johnson Controls and Pioneer.